-We implemented our method, TF-label, in C++ (all source codes will be made available).
-We compare TF-label with the following state-of-the-art methods for processing reachability queries: PathTree [19], GRAIL [27], PWAH8 [24], ScaPathTree and ScaGRAIL.
+We implemented our method, TF-label, in C++ (source code available in authors' webpage).
+We compare TF-label with the following state-of-the-art methods for processing reachability queries: PathTree [19], GRAIL [28], PWAH8 [25], ScaPathTree and ScaGRAIL.
 ScaPathTree and ScaGRAIL are the application of PathTree and GRAIL in the SCARAB framework [18], i.e., first computing the backbone of the input DAG and then applying PathTree or GRAIL for reachability querying (more details in Section 1).
 Though in theory any existing method can be applied in SCARAB, we were not able to do so for PWAH8 and TF-label due to unfamiliarity with their system.
 ScaPathTree and ScaGRAIL were provided by the authors of [18].